Alpha Kappa Alpha: Expansion and implementation of programs: 1913–1940

-The December 1935 Boulé approved $1,000 for Jackson to forma a regional health clinic in Mississippi.
+The December 1935 Boulé approved $1,000 for Jackson to form a regional health clinic in Mississippi.
 The clinic opened in the summer of 1938 and evolved into the Mississippi Health Project, with Alpha Kappa Alpha Dorothy Boulding Ferebee serving as its director.
 The Mississippi Health Project brought primary medical care to the rural Black population across the state for six summers.
 It was the first mobile health clinic in the United States, assisting approximately 15,000 people in the Mississippi Delta.
 The project was noted for helping to decrease cases diphtheria and smallpox in the region and to improve nutritional and dental practices throughout rural Mississippi.

 Norma Elizabeth Boyd led the sorority to create the National Non-Partisan Lobby on Civil and Democratic Rights (NPC) in 1938, later renamed the National Non-Partisan Council on Public Affairs.
 It was the first full-time congressional lobby for minority group civil rights.
 Throughout the organization's life, the Non-Partisan Council worked with the NAACP, National Urban League, the United Office and Professional Workers of America, the National Association of Graduate Nurses, the American Federation of Churches, the Colored Women's Club, the Brotherhood of Sleeping Car Porters and Auxiliary, and the New York Voter's League.
 The NPC was dissolved on July 15, 1948, by twelfth Supreme Basileus Edna Over Gray-Campbell.

 In August 1945, Alpha Kappa Alpha established the American Council on Human Rights (ACHR) to replace the NPC.
 The council made recommendations to the government concerning civil rights legislation.
 The ACHR was proposed at the 1946 Boulé.
 In October 1946, Alpha Kappa Alpha was the first sorority to obtain observer status at the United Nations.
 On January 25, 1948, Delta Sigma Theta, Zeta Phi Beta, Sigma Gamma Rho sororities, and Alpha Phi Alpha and Phi Beta Sigma fraternities were charter members of the ACHR.
 Kappa Alpha Psi was later included in March 1949.

 On September 1, 1945, Alpha Kappa Alpha established The National Health Office in New York City.
 The National Health Office coordinated activities with local chapters and worked with the ACHC to promote health initiatives before the United States Congress, increase the number of student nurses, and improve the state of health programs at historically black colleges and universities.
 The National Health Office was dissolved in 1951, as its goals were incorporated into the sorority's international program.